 Like I always say on every podcast episode:

 We are Changemakers before we are marketers.
-Now go be the change!
+Now go be the change you want to see in the world!

 1. Can marketing truly align with the values of a changemaker?